Types of Arizona Caterpillars (With Pictures) – Identification Guide

 The giant swallowtail is the larva of the largest butterfly in Arizona and North America.
 The ugly brown caterpillar has mottled white, black, and brown patterns, making the larva look like bird droppings.
 This camouflage defense mechanism makes the caterpillar hard to spot on tree and shrub branches.

-Also called orange puppy or orange dog, the brown caterpillar with its enlarged head is identified by its white and dark brown blotches.
+Also called orange puppy or orange dog, the brown caterpillar has enlarged head and measures 2” (50 mm) long.

 Polyphemus Moth Caterpillar (Antheraea polyphemus)